Buckingham Street: History

 Buckingham Street was named for George Nugent-Temple-Grenville, 1st Marquess of Buckingham, the Lord Lieutenant of Ireland at the time of its creation.
-The upper section of the street is mentioned first around 1788, when plots of land on the new thoroughfare were laid out and offered with leases of 999 years.
+Nearby Temple Street and Grenville Street were also named for him around the same time.
+The upper section of the street is mentioned first around 1788 when plots of land on the new thoroughfare were laid out and offered with leases of 999 years.
 The street was initially planned to be 80 ft wide and 1300 ft long.
 It is possible that the land in this area was owned by Edward Stratford, 2nd Earl of Aldborough, who owned much of the land locally.
 It has been suggested that his membership of the Belles Lettres Literary Society inspired the naming of Bella Street, a small street off Upper Buckingham Street.
 From the 1790s, the street was developed by speculators.

 Following the economic and social effects of the Act of Union in 1801, property prices declined steeply between 1790 and 1840.
 By 1841, there were 19 buildings on the upper section of the street, with number 6 listed as a police station.
 By 1854, a large portion of the street remained undeveloped, 66 years after it was initially laid out.
 The street was largely tenements by 1890.

 Along with the neighbouring streets, Buckingham Street suffered deprivation throughout most of the 20th century.
 Between 1937 and 1939, a scheme of local authority flat complexes was built on the street, now known as the Killarney Street scheme.
 These were designed by Herbert George Simms.
 After the clearing of a number of the tenements on the street from number 11 to 17 a Dublin Corporation flat complex, Seán Treacy House, was built in the 1960s.
 Numbers 39 to 42 were demolished to make way for the Mountain View Court flats in the early 1970s, along with a number of Georgian houses on Summerhill.
-Mountain View Court was later demolished and the site redeveloped in 2004, and the Sean Tracey flats were similarly demolished and replaced beginning in 2009.
+Mountain View Court was later demolished and the site was redeveloped in 2004, and the Sean Tracey flats were similarly demolished and replaced beginning in 2009.

 A Christmas tree has been erected on this site each year since 1996 with a star memorialising a person who died from drug abuse, primarily heroin.
 In 2000 there were 124 stars on the tree.
 In 2000, the sculpture Home was unveiled on the street as a permanent memorial.
-It is by Leo Higgins, and is a gilded bronze flame within a limestone doorway.
+It is by Leo Higgins and is a gilded bronze flame within a limestone doorway.